IBM-Bluemix-Docs/containers/cs_annotations.md

 ### Upstream keepalive (upstream-keepalive)
 {: #upstream-keepalive}

-Configure the maximum number of idle keepalive connections for an upstream server.
+Set the maximum number of idle keepalive connections for an upstream server.
 {:shortdesc}

 <dl>